 What Is Reverse Image Search?

-Reverse image search lets you explore an image in-depth, which can be pretty handy.
+As you can see, reverse image search lets you explore an image in-depth, which can be pretty handy.

 Why Use Reverse Image Search?

 Reverse image search is fun to do when you have a few extra minutes in your day and you feel like playing detective.

 You can use it to: